-I'm pleased to report that on November 16, 2020, the TVARS Board unanimously selected Marilyn Brown as the new 7th Director retiree to serve on the Board.
-In addition, Sam Delay was re-elected by the System's members to continue as a Director for a second three-year term ending October 31, 2023.
+With regard to the Board, at our September 2021 quarterly meeting, Marilyn Brown was selected for a new three-year term beginning November 1, 2021, to continue serving as the 7th Director retiree on the Board.
+In addition, Mike Belcher, as the sole nominee for the 2021 election cycle, was declared re-elected by the Board and will continue as a Director for a second three-year term ending October 21, 2024.